-Fei-Fei Li: A professor at Stanford University, Dr. Li co-led the creation of ImageNet, a massive visual dataset that significantly advanced in computer .
-She's also the co-director of Stanford's Human-Centered AI Institute and founder of AI4ALL, promoting diversity in AI.
+Dr. Fei-Fei Li: A professor at Stanford University, Dr. Li co-led the creation of ImageNet, a massive visual dataset that significantly advanced deep learning in computer vision.
+She’s also the co-director of Stanford’s Human-Centered AI Institute and founder of AI4ALL, promoting diversity in AI.

 Dr. Jitendra Malik: Affectionately called the “Godfather of Computer Vision,” Malik’s work at UC Berkeley has spanned several areas, including object recognition and 3D reconstruction.
 His papers have been foundational texts for students and researchers.